pandas-dev/pandas/doc/source/user_guide/io.rst

 * Duplicate column names and non-string columns names are not supported.
 * The ``pyarrow`` engine always writes the index to the output, but ``fastparquet`` only writes non-default indexes.
-This extra column can cause problems for non-Pandas consumers that are not expecting it.
+This extra column can cause problems for non-pandas consumers that are not expecting it.
 You can force including or omitting indexes with the ``index`` argument, regardless of the underlying engine.
 * Index level names, if specified, must be strings.
 * In the ``pyarrow`` engine, categorical dtypes for non-string types can be serialized to parquet, but will de-serialize as their primitive dtype.